 Rodney Stuckey rarely dunks when he goes inside and other thoughts on the point guard’s future with the Detroit Pistons

-A lot of interesting points were brought up in the comments for last week’s post on Rodney Stuckey’s free-throw attempts, and I want to flush some of them out in greater detail.
+A lot of interesting points were brought up in the comments for last week’s post on Rodney Stuckey’s free-throw attempts, and I want to flesh out some of them.
 Consider this a continuation to that post.

 Stuckey is the best chance

 Do I think Stuckey can be the player on a championship contender?
 Yes.
 Do I think he will be?
 No.

 But if the Pistons are going to become a championship contender at some point, somebody will have to be the best player on that team.
 And I think Stuckey is the best chance in sight.

 I don’t anyone on the team now is more likely to fill that role.

 I don’t think any realistic free agents are more likely to fill that role.

 And unless Detroit moves up in the lottery, I don’t think anyone available with the seventh pick will be more likely to fill that role.
 (I believe John Wall, Evan Turner, DeMarcus Cousins, Derrick Favors, Wesley Johnson and Greg Monroe will be off the board.)

 Stuckey doesn’t dunk much

 Rodney Stuckey dunked just five times last year, according to CBSSports.com.
 That ranks him 242nd of 442 players.